BMW 1 Series review – the keen driver’s premium hatchback pick

 What’s its history?

-The first-generation 1 Series was available in two-door coupe, five-door hatch and convertible forms, but when the Mk2 model arrived in 2011, the coupe and convertible versions were renamed as the 2 Series and there were now only three-door and five-door hatchback models.
+The first-generation 1 Series was available in two-door coupe, three-door hatch, five-door hatch and convertible forms.
+When the Mk2 model arrived in 2011, the coupe and convertible versions were renamed as the 2 Series, leaving just the three-door and five-door hatchback models.
 The styling wasn’t a huge change over the previous model, but modern tech and engines kept it up to date.

 The third-generation car came out in 2019 and it changed to front-wheel drive.
-The 1 Series had lost its unique selling point, and was now only a five-door hatch, but it remains one of the best cars in its class to drive.
+The 1 Series had lost its unique selling point, and was now only a five-door hatch, but it remained one of the best cars in its class to drive.
+This model was heavily updated in 2024, although BMW refers to it as the new fourth-generation model.

 Used BMW 1 Series (Mk2 2011-2019)